 - How you might show gratitude for the experiences that grew you to this point.

 Before you delve in, take a minute to read and remember the differences in an Intention Setting Guide, Goal Setting, and Making Resolutions.

 Intention Setting vs Goals vs Resolutions

-There are as many different ways to approach change-making as there are hopes for what those changes will bring.
-As a first step, let’s look at the meanings of intentions vs goals vs resolutions.
+There are as many different ways to approach change-making and new beginnings as there are hopes for what those changes will bring!
+As a first step, let’s look at the meanings of intentions, goals, and resolutions.

 - Intentions are defined as a thing intended or an aim, and at times even indicate the healing process of a wound.
 They refer to something we begin now, in the present moment.
 They have more to do with the way we approach and choose to experience life rather than a specific outcome desired in the future.

 - Goals are the object of a person’s ambition, the desired result of one’s efforts, or the destination of a journey.

 - Resolutions are firm decisions to do or not do something.

 So let’s say you set a resolution or firmly decided to be healthier in the New Year.

 As a way to ensure you keep that resolution, you might have also set goals.
 They may include going to the gym a certain number of times each week, changing the way you eat, drinking more water, reducing stress, and getting more sleep.